 Late blackjack surrender is more common at blackjack tables.
 This is where you surrender only after the dealer checks for blackjack.

 When to Surrender in Blackjack

 The main factor in determining whether to surrender in blackjack is the cards that the dealer is showing.
 If, based on the cards showing, it doesn’t look like your hand will beat the dealer’s, then taking a surrender can mean the difference between staying in the game or losing.

 The goal in blackjack is to reduce the House’s edge in each hand and ultimately beat the house.
 The best way to do that is to achieve 21, but several strategies can help achieve a better hand and this is where the strategy of blackjack surrender comes into play.

 Downsides and Upsides of Blackjack Surrender

-No one likes to give up play in blackjack and exercising your right to surrender can often be a letdown to the player who was excited for play.
+No one likes to give up playing blackjack and exercising your right to surrender can often be a letdown to the player who was excited about playing their hand.
 But doing so may just be the difference between staying in the game and leaving the game.